Got a uni question? Find your answer now on The Student Room.

 - Benefit from an established breastfeeding clinic hosted by students and staff, where you can put theory into practice working alongside lecturers who are all qualified midwives

-- Awarded Unicef UK Baby Friendly Initiative accreditation, acknowledging DMU’s high standard of breastfeeding education and equipping you with the skills needed to support new mothers
+- Awarded UNICEF UK Baby Friendly Initiative accreditation, acknowledging DMU’s high standard of breastfeeding education and equipping you with the skills needed to support new mothers

 Modules

-Principles of Universal Midwifery Care
+Module 1: Principles of Universal Midwifery Care

-The Social Context of Childbearing
+Module 2: The Social Context of Childbearing

-Biological Sciences and Child bearing
+Module 3: Biological Sciences and Child bearing

-Practice Module One
+Module 4: Practice Module One

-Appreciating Research and Evidence in Midwifery Practice
+Module 1: Appreciating Research and Evidence in Midwifery Practice

-The Newborn Infant
+Module 2: The Newborn Infant

-Additional Care Needs and Midwifery Practice
+Module 3: Additional Care Needs and Midwifery

-Practice Module two
+Module 4: Practice Module two

-Shaping and Advancing Midwifery
+Module 1: Influencing and Advancing the Midwifery Profession

-Preparation for Professional Midwifery Practice
+Module 2: Preparation for Professional Midwifery Practice

-Universal Care and Midwifery Practice
+Module 3: Developing and Shaping Midwifery Practice

-Practice Module Three
+Module 4: Practice Module Three

 Assessment methods

 A wide variety of teaching and learning methods are used, putting you at the centre of learning.
-This includes enquiry based learning which encourages thinking and application of theory to practice.
+This includes enquiry-based learning which encourages thinking and application of theory to practice.

 You must attend all theoretical and practice-based teaching.
 The theoretical teaching is normally 30 hours per week but varies as the course progresses with more self-directed learning and additional reading.